Back

 • Three contracts with a combined value of $6 million with a utility in the Midwestern U.S. to support energy efficiency programs.

-• A $4 million contract with a major utility in the Western U.S. to provide environmental licensing, permitting and compliance services.
+• $4 million contract with a major utility in the Western U.S. to provide environmental licensing, permitting and compliance services.

-• A $3.2 million contract with a major utility in the Western U.S. to provide energy efficiency program support.
+• $3.2 million contract with a major utility in the Western U.S. to provide energy efficiency program support.

-• A $2.1 million contract with a major utility in the Southern U.S. to provide appliance recycling program management.
+• $2.1 million contract with a major utility in the Southern U.S. to provide appliance recycling program management.

 Other commercial wins with a value of at least $1 million each included: marketing program management for a medical firm; energy efficiency program management for a major utility in the Southern U.S.; brand management for an international restaurant chain; evaluation, technical assistance and training services for a multinational food manufacturing company; public relations support for an international spirits company; business consulting and technology support for a major insurance payer; brand building for an international beauty industry corporation; and digital programs support for an international sporting events organization.